jquery/jquery/CODE_OF_CONDUCT.md

-jQuery is a [JS Foundation](https://js.foundation/) project and subscribes to its code of conduct.
+jQuery is an [OpenJS Foundation](https://openjsf.org/) project and subscribes to its code of conduct.

-It is available at https://js.foundation/community/code-of-conduct.
+It is available at https://code-of-conduct.openjsf.org/.